-11.49 Intent for Policy 10: This policy seeks to ensure roads (even roads that will remain private or unadopted) are constructed to recognised standard and adequate off-road parking is available with new homes to reduce pavement parking and indiscriminate parking.
+11.58 Intent for Policy 10: This policy seeks to ensure roads (even roads that will remain private or unadopted) are constructed to recognised standard and adequate off-road parking is available with new homes to reduce pavement parking and indiscriminate parking.

-All new development will be expected to deliver high quality design and enhance the village of Spixworth by:
+All new development will be expected to deliver high quality design and follow the governments guidance contained in "Manual for Street" and "Manual for Streets 2" or subsequent updated guidance.
+Development should enhance the highway and transport network in Spixworth by:

-- 1. designing roads and parking areas within any site to minimise conflict between vehicles and pedestrians which would be harmful to pedestrian safety, and particularly safeguard children in areas where they walk or play; - 2. enabling safe access to public transport with appropriately located bus stops and designing in measures to remove the opportunity for parking which would be harmful to highway or pedestrian safety or visually intrusive; - 3. all new roads, even those not adopted, must be built to Norfolk County Council Highways Authority adoptable standard; - 4. where feasible and practical, car parking should be provided for each new dwelling based on the standards in the table below:
+- 1. designing roads and parking areas within any site to integrate into the village and existing highway network and minimise conflict between vehicles and pedestrians which would be harmful to pedestrian safety, and particularly safeguard children in areas where they walk or play; - 2. enabling safe access to bus stops and public transport, designing in measures to remove the opportunity for parking which would be harmful to highway or pedestrian safety or visually intrusive; - 3. designing all new roads, even those not adopted, must be built to Norfolk County Council Highways Authority adoptable standard; - 4. providing, where feasible and practical, car parking for each new dwelling based on the standards in the following table.
+In cases where the development site is in a location with good accessibility and good proximity to public transport a lower off-street parking standard may be acceptable;